-The technology will be used to identify how many vehicles are in the lot and whether they are parked or moving.
+The technology is available to identify how many vehicles are in the lot and whether they are parked or moving.
 The cameras are not designed to discover any personal identifying information, such as facial recognition or license plate recognition.
-People and vehicles will not be identified.
-Video from the system will not be stored long term.
+People and vehicles are not identified.
+Video from the system is not be stored long term.

-The trial is part of the larger Connected Dublin initiative.
-The technology is being evaluated within the context of a Smart City, which may one day include Smart Parking.
-For now, the technology is expected to provide valuable insights to City staff about traffic and parking patterns in the thriving Historic District.
+The trial is part of the City’s Connected Dublin initiatives, and it demonstrates the living lab environment that is available in The Beta District, a region spanning three municipalities where innovators from around the world deploy, test, and evolve pioneering technology in real-world settings.
+The technologies in the Darby Street lot may one day offer Smart Parking options for drivers.
+For now, the technology is providing valuable insights to City staff about traffic and parking patterns in the thriving Historic District.

 Public Affairs Officer